Jitu0110/SikeResume/README.md

-# Note : The hosted site doesn't work anymore due to Google API Violation lol
+# Note : The hosted site doesn't work currently, working on it to get it back up.

 ---------------------------------------------------------------------------------------------------------------------------------------------